Skip to main content

 • Current system load

 Simple queries complete in seconds.
 Alignment of a typical RNA-seq sample takes 10-30 minutes.
 Large genome analyses may take several hours.
-Biomni shows progress updates during long-running tasks.
+Biomni Lab shows progress updates during long-running tasks.

-Biomni can write and execute Python and R code for your analyses.
-If you have specific requirements, you can ask Biomni to implement custom analysis pipelines.
+Biomni Lab can write and execute Python and R code for your analyses.
+If you have specific requirements, you can ask Biomni Lab to implement custom analysis pipelines.
 However, you cannot upload and run arbitrary executable files for security reasons.

 Compute & Limits